 Notices

-Extreme heat and high humidity is expected in Somerville and the region over the coming days with feels-like temperatures up to 110 degrees.
-At this time, the National Weather Service has issued an Extreme Heat Warning for Sunday through Tuesday, June 22-24.
-Taking steps to keep cool is very important during extreme heat as the forecasted conditions can cause heat illness if proper precautions are not taken.
+High heat and humidity is expected in Somerville and the region over the coming days with actual temperatures in the 90s and feels-like temperatures between 95-100 degrees.
+At this time, the National Weather Service has issued a Heat Advisory for Sunday and Monday (July 6 & 7).
+Although there is no Heat Advisory in place for Tuesday, July 8, the weather will still be hot.
+Community members are encouraged to review ways to stay cool and safe as the expected weather conditions can cause heat illness if precautions are not taken.

 Staying Cool in Somerville